-No idea who she is.
+No idea.
 Maybe she's the housekeeper who interrupts Kendrick's decline into madness?

 Johnny Burns is better known as Musberg.
-His track "Get Nekkid" was interpolated on "King Kunta."
+His record, "Get Nekkid," was interpolated on "King Kunta."

 Credits: Songwriting credit on "How Much a Dollar Cost" and a vocal credit on "Wesley's Theory"

-For this one I did some real journalism.
-I found Josef on Twitter, and he had his phone number there so I hit him up.
-He wasn't creeped out at all that some random dude was blowing up his phone, in fact he gave me a pretty cool story.
-In addition to a credit on "How Much a Dollar Cost" and "You Ain't Gotta Lie" (although that credit isn't in the official notes), he also has a vocal credit on "Wesley's Theory/" That guy talking - that deep, booming voice - is not George Clinton, its actually Josef.
-Basically he was in the studio with Terrance, Kendrick, Sounwave, and everyone and he had forgotten his trumpet mute and as he was telling Terrance, Kendrick heard his voice and said something along the lines of "I need your voice on my album."
+For this one, I did some real journalism.
+I found Josef on Twitter, he had his phone number listed, I called him.
+He wasn't creeped out at all that some random dude was blowing up his phone.
+In fact, he gave me a pretty cool story.
+In addition to a credit on "How Much a Dollar Cost" and "You Ain't Gotta Lie" (although that credit isn't in the official notes), he also has a vocal credit on "Wesley's Theory."
+That guy talking—that deep, booming voice—is not George Clinton, its actually Josef.
+Basically, he was in the studio with Terrace, Kendrick, and Sounwave, and he had forgotten his trumpet mute.
+Kendrick heard his voice and said something along the lines of "I need your voice on my album."
 So yeah, that's really fucking cool.
-Also, I gathered he's tight with Terrance Martin - who we will get to later - because where ever Terrance can be found on TPAB, so too can Josef.

 Credits: Multiple instrumentals throughout the album.